 - If you take too much LYRICA, call your healthcare provider or poison control center, or go to the nearest emergency room right away.

 - Do not drive a car, work with machines, or do other dangerous activities until you know how LYRICA affects you.

 - Do not drink alcohol while taking LYRICA.
 LYRICA and alcohol can affect each other and increase side effects such as sleepiness and dizziness.

 What are the possible side effects of LYRICA?

 - See "What is the most important information I should know about LYRICA?"

-The most common side effects of LYRICA are:
+The most common side effects of LYRICA in adults are:

 - blurry vision